Has Your Marriage Counselor Told You to Divorce?

 Remember that you and your spouse are the decision makers for your marriage.
 I urge you to try a different couples therapist if you tried couples counseling before only to be told you should get divorced (outside of safety reasons).

-At Together Couples Counseling we are all specifically trained in Marriage and Family Therapy.
-We specialize in working with couples.
-We will help power you to make changes and strengthen your connection as a couple beyond communication skills so that you create deep lasting change.
-Call us at 410-440-1413 because we’re here to help.
+Here at Together Couples Counseling, Risa specializes in working with couples.
+She will help empower you to make changes and strengthen your connection as a couple beyond communication skills so that you create deep lasting change.
+If you are ready to do the work, Call us at 410-440-1413 because we’re here to help.
+Sessions are currently available via teletherapy and both in person and teletherapy sessions will be available once it is safe to resume in person sessions.